MilanCiric/mc01ds/README.md

 # mc01ds

 mc01ds is a short of Milan Ciric v01 Data Structures.
 In this header file you can find some solutions for data structures in c++.
 This is not a final version of this header file, so it will be more in the time.
+This is LIFO structure, which means, last in first out structure.
 In this version it can be found structures of:

 1. ## stackAsArray